 How common is it?

-Make sure to talk to your doctor or care team, as they’ll know what’s normal and where you may need more support.
+Make sure to talk to your doctor, care team or hauora provider as they’ll know what’s normal and where you may need more support.

 If you’ve already had treatment or want to know more about